Christianity in Israel: Religiosity

-Christians in Israel are generally more religious than Israeli Jews and Druzes.
+Christians in Israel are generally more religious than Israeli Jews and Druze.
 Over half (57%) say religion is very important in their lives.
 About one third (34%) pray daily and 38% report that they attend church at least once a week.
 Israeli Christians also are more likely than Jews and Druze to participate in weekly worship services.
 Nearly all (94%) Israeli Christians believe in God, of whom 79% say they are absolutely certain.

 Beliefs and practices

 According to a Pew Research Center survey conducted in 2015, 60% of Christians in Israel fast during Lent, Most (81%) also said that they have icons of saints or other holy figures in their home.
 Of them, 83% claimed that their icons were anointed with holy oil.
 The survey also found that the majority of Israeli Christians (89%) say the Bible is the word of God, of whom 65% believe that the Bible should be taken literally.
 33% of Christians believe that Jesus will return during their lifetime, which was similar to the number of Muslims who held that belief (33%).

 The majority of Christians are not comfortable with their child marrying outside of the faith.